The duration of Iran´s hyperinflation?

 - Capital maintenance in units of constant purchasing power in terms of a Daily Index as authorized in IFRS twenty three years ago and

-Both part 1 and 2 would currently be done in terms of the daily US Dollar free-market (parallel) rate in Iran.
+Both part 1 and 2 would currently be done in terms of the daily US Dollar free-market (parallel) rate in Iran during hyperinflation.

-The Daily Index Plan is guaranteed to stop the effect of hyperinflation in Iran (or high and hyperinflation in any other economy) at no cost and stabilize the economy.
+The Daily Index Plan is guaranteed to stop the effect of hyperinflation (not actual hyperinflation – that depends on the excessive creation of rials) in Iran (or high and hyperinflation in any other economy) at no cost and stabilize the economy.

 The Daily Index Plan is recommended for the following countries in hyperinflation: